AGCoL SyMAP System Guide UA

 The original draft directory will have a new file called ordered.csv that will contain the merged contigs and what chromosome number they are mapped to.

-Self Alignments
+Self alignments

 Go to top